Rapid Response Services

-For over 20 years, the Missouri AFL-CIO has been a state partner to connect dislocated workers to the resources and assistance they need to re-enter the job market quickly following a closure or layoff.
-The team at the Missouri Works Initiative will now take on this important work.
+For more than three decades, the Missouri AFL-CIO has worked with the state of Missouri to connect dislocated workers with the resources they need to return to the labor force following a facility closure or layoff.

 • Applying for unemployment